Tag: rewilding

 Thou Shalt Not Kill a Living Thing

-By: Dare Euler, RNJCC Strategic Advisor My journey into rewilding began as a child living in Stockbridge, Massachusetts.
+By: Dare Euler, Rewild NJ Movement Member My journey into rewilding began as a child living in Stockbridge, Massachusetts.
 Always preferring the outdoors, this rural area of Interlaken had it all.
 Woods, fields, lake, beaver ponds, mountain.
 I was the nerdy kid who had collections of the natural world around me.
-Rocks identified and classified.
-Insects…
+Rocks identified and classified.…